bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

-# Building metabolic models with secondary metabolite production or response
+# Building metabolic models with signalling compound production or response

 The first step to running simulations with signalling compounds is building metabolic models that can accommodate the production of or response to these compounds.
 We will detail the model building process used in our paper, although this protocol can also be adapted to make changes to existing models rather than developing toy models.

 ## Making toy models using `cobra`

-The most straightforward way to generate toy metabolic models is to create a function that defines the desired models using a variety of functions and object types from `cobra`, in particular the `Metabolite`, `Reaction`, and `Model` classes.
+The most straightforward way to generate toy metabolic models is to create a function that defines the desired models using a variety of functions and object types from `cobrapy`.

     def make_RPS_cobra_models_biomass_cost(growth_rate = 1., toxin_cost = 0.02, resistance_cost = 0.0, toxin_prod = 1.):
         # create metabolites for carbon and toxin